blacksev/Gemini-Next-Web/README.md

 - **Deploy for free with one-click** on Vercel in under 1 minute
 - Compact client (~5MB) on Linux/Windows/MacOS, [download it now](https://github.com/blacksev/Gemini-Next-Web/releases)
-- Fully compatible with self-deployed LLMs, recommended for use with [RWKV-Runner](https://github.com/josStorer/RWKV-Runner) or [LocalAI](https://github.com/go-skynet/LocalAI)
 - Privacy first, all data is stored locally in the browser
 - Markdown support: LaTex, mermaid, code highlight, etc.
 - Responsive design, dark mode and PWA